 Do some detoxing

 Our liver and kidneys take the brunt of our not too great eating habits and toxins that we’re regularly exposed too.
-By doing a liver cleanse, you can help your body be a better detoxes.
-You can join my next Liver Cleanse Challenge on Facebook.
+By doing a detox you can begin to remove some of these toxins so your body has a better chance of healing.

 Remember, Alopecia areata is reversible, beautiful!
 This is just a wakeup call to listen too and nourish your body and mind.
 Time for a little action.